Pedruu1717/CLAV_Vue3/README.md

   - Build image: docker build -t clav-interface .
   - Create and run container: docker run -p 8082:4173 clav-interface
   - Go to localhost:8082 on the browser

-\
-Note: Official credentials (login with email and password) are needed to get access to the platform's content.
+**Note**: Official credentials (login with email and password) are needed to get access to the platform's content.